samundrak/pixel-based-hit-detection/README.md

 # pixel based hit detection

-Sample of pixel based hit detection where we watch certain pixel to find out if hit detection.
+Sample of pixel based hit detection where we watch certain pixel to find out if its color has been changed

 # How it works